outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - identify how important a variable is by how many changes/combinations of other structures are required to replace it
       - identify if changes to other variables can replace a variable, and whether those changes just produce the variable that was removed

-  - give example of how to connect perspectives across conflicts in a way that doesnt invalidate either side - if you dont connect them, they will continue
+  - give example of how to connect perspectives across conflicts in a way that doesnt invalidate either side - if you dont connect them, conflicts will continue

   - example of structures of usefulness in a problem space, like identifying useful functions & function structures
     - reusability: can be used as inputs to many other functions